 How to differentiate between dandruff and dry scalp, you ask?
 Let’s find out!

-Experiencing dandruff in winter is more common as dry air can strip the scalp of its natural oils, leading to dehydration and flakiness.
+Experiencing dandruff, especially in winter, is more common as dry air can strip the scalp of its natural oils, leading to dehydration and flakiness.
+Read more to learn how to remove dandruff effectively for more insights and tips.

 Dandruff treatment